theguymeyer/qkd-hackathon-team-uncertainty/CHALLENGE.md

 ### Note on debugging

-This is the first time the QNE-ADK is being used for a public hackathon and as such many features still need some time to mature.
-In particular, debugging applications can be challenging at times.
-Here are some tips to help you with
+Here are some tips to help you with debugging:
-debugging:
 - Make sure you run experiments with your applications very often to ensure your code is runnable at all times and to make it easy to identify problematic code.
 The provided template will run without any errors so it provides a good